hlapp/icbo-2022-ml-workshop/foo.md

-# ROBI: First Workshop on the Role of Ontologies in Biomedical AI
+# Tutorial \& Workshop on the Role of Ontologies in Biomedical AI

 Ontologies and Linked Data resources are pervasive throughout the life sciences wher hundreds of ontologies are used in almost every major